 Step 12: Clean up the edges

 Place your items on a flat surface and allow them to cure too hard, usually 12-24 hours.
 Once the things are cured hard, the edges can be sanded and finished.

 To sand the edges of small molded items, I use a nail Emory board as my sanding tool.
 Go over all the edges of the piece to smooth off any sharp bits.

 If you have an item with voids or holes in the surface, you can use a rolled-up piece of sandpaper for sanding them.
-A grit of 400 or higher is recommended.
+Use a grit of 400 or finer.

 Use a wet wipe to remove stray particles from your sanding before adding any additional finishing.

 Step 13: Highlight details

 Once your pieces are sanded, you can add paint or Gilder’s Paste if you want additional highlights for the texture.

-Adding colourant as a finish may have a slightly different colour than that put in the mold at the beginning.
+Adding colorant as a finish may have a slightly different color than that put in the mold at the beginning.

-NOTE: Colourant added after the item is cast won’t be as permanently melded with the resin and can rub off with wear.
+NOTE: Color added after the item is cast won’t be as permanently melded with the resin and can rub off with wear.

 Every unmolding is like uncovering a unique treasure.
 Some items look great on both sides without any additional finishing touches.